How to Handle Customer Complaints

-The fact that so many employees (across various industries) continually seek our advice when handling customers or when trying to craft their own perfect apologies suggests that many organizations still don't appreciate the costs of negative customer feedback, and the value of effective customer communications for their bottom line.
+The fact that so many employees (across various industries) continually seek our advice when handling customers complaints or when trying to craft their own perfect apologies suggests that many organizations still don't appreciate the costs of negative customer feedback, and the value of effective customer communications for their bottom line.

-The first step for any organization is to have a documented customer complaint procedure.
+So, the first step for any organization is to have a documented customer complaint procedure.
 While the procedure itself can be quite simple, the benefits it will provide will be felt throughout the organization.

 For customers, a careful and consistent tracking of complaints and procedures shows a level of professionalism and conveys to clients that their complaints are taken seriously.

 For employees, it provides a road map, a set of standard operating procedures, and demonstrates management support for those on the front lines.
 It also empowers staff to handle situations more confidently, efficiently and effectively.